luffy1727/luffy1727/README.md

 Currently located in Malmö, Sweden.
 </em></p>

-> As always.
-Move fast and break things
+> break things, moving fast is optional

 if u want to send me an email: